Set Current Location

 Sailing enthusiasts will without a doubt want to call this company at some point during a stay on the West Side.
 It claims the distinction of being the only sailing catamaran in Kona Town.
 The catamaran is large enough to accommodate 24 people, but usually carries fewer.
 People who shun large tourists crowds should appreciate the peaceful, friendly feeling aboard this boat.
 Half-day tours include sailing, snorkeling and a light lunch.

 Sea Paradise helps you to explore the Hawaiian seascape like no other.
 With tours in snorkeling, scuba diving and sailing, this organization offers you a wide range of water sports to choose from and also organizes guided tours.
 While the daily tours take care of the hoards of tourists, it is the arranged tours like 'dinner sail' and private charters, which can be booked for a small group or a special occasion.
 This ensures an intimate experience and one that you'll have special personal memories of.
 The rates differ with each tour.
 So go ahead and have a royal splurge!

-It isn't often that one has an opportunity to see the way people lived and worked in the past.
+It isn't often that one has an opportunity to really experience the way people lived and worked in the past.
 This 'Living History' farm allows just that opportunity.
 It is a representation of the Kona coffee industry in the years between 1925 and 1945.
 Observe the procedures of an Old Hawaii coffee plantation, from the orchards and fields to the roasting plant.
 Artifacts and authentic landscapes add to the effect.
 There is a gift shop onsite.
-Check website for admission prices and other details.